Saurav0074/100daysOfMLCode/README.md

 Here is a plot showing that the coherence score is maximum for 60 topics on the female blog corpus:
 ![Optimal no. of topics](/blog_topic_modeling/outputs/female_blogs.png)

-Here are 5 of such topics for either of the genders, others can be found in [blog_topics.txt](https://github.com/Saurav0074/100daysOfMLCode/blob/master/blog_topic_modeling/outputs/blog_topics.txt):
+Below are few interesting results showing top 10 words for each such topic, others can be found in [blog_topics.txt](https://github.com/Saurav0074/100daysOfMLCode/blob/master/blog_topic_modeling/outputs/blog_topics.txt):

 ### 1. Using LDA:
+The float values indicate the contribution of each word to the overall topic.
 **Female blogs:**

 `(0,